ShivamShrirao/farmer_consumer_DBMS_project/README.md

 ## How to run
 There's a sql database file outside, first setup that database.
-Then in the src folder, in Apache Netbeans run the Login.java file.
+Then in Apache Netbeans, in the src folder run the Login.java file.